SymfonyCasts/symfony6/sfcasts/ep1/webpack-encore-usage.md

 ```

 ***TIP
-If you're using npm instead run the following:
+If you're using NPM run:

 ```terminal
 npm run watch